 Opposite the butchery is the kitchen, clad in stainless steel and with its open wood grill, from where aroma of grilled meats makes for tempting spectacle that can be seen from the dining tables.

 The working areas were all clad in traditional butcher tiles.
 Though ubiquitous the layout was such that no tiles were cut, providing a subtle intentionality to the execution of the design.
 In addition, the tiles were set at angles on thickset so that reflections and sunlight sparkled in abstract ways.

 The exterior of the building has a pergola that runs the length of the building.
-Its language was abstracted to provide cover for a glass covered.
+Its language was abstracted to provide for a glass cover.
 The structure of the patio was used to rest a simple industrial sign at the scale of the mall signage nearby.

-The butcher, charcuterie and restaurant have become a destination for the costumers of Two Rivers Meats customers who appreciate the honesty and simplicity of the design and its industrial surroundings of a bottle return depot and industrial product suppliers.
+The butcher, charcuterie and restaurant have become a destination for the customers of Two Rivers Meats who appreciate the honesty and simplicity of the design and its industrial surroundings of a bottle return depot and industrial product suppliers.